DIT112-V19/group-08/README.md

 ### 1.2 <a id="1.2"></a>How are we going to do this?
 Car will stay idle till it is interacted with.
 In order to relay the command to park, along with a few other commands (**Bluetooth commands** **start moving**, **stop**, **LED light blinking during certain maneuvers**, **manual controls** and **parking feature**), we are going to create **UI** for the car - a simple **mobile app** which uses bluetooth connection to communicate with the car.
 After receiving a command, smartcar will change its movement accordingly to correspond to it.
 Smartcar at the same time will include obstacle avoidance capabilities to **avoid collision** while on autonomous movement (i.e. detecting obstacles in front of it, behind it, as well as on the car's right side in order to park without hitting anything).

-### <a id="1.3"></a>1.3 Why?
+### 1.3 <a id="1.3"></a>Why?
 Goal of this idea is intended for comfortability of the customer and efficiency in performing common everyday task with just a few buttons pressed on your smartphone.
-Autonomous parking aids safety purposes as well.
+Autonomous parking aids safety purposes as well.<br>
 We want to reduce the amount of accidents the cars are involved in and increase its obstacle detection in order to avoid obstacles in a smarter way.

 ### 1.4 <a id="1.4"></a>Product owners
 - Ilja Pavlov